 How should I take Ortho D?

 Follow all directions on your prescription label.
-Use only the recommended dose of Ortho D. Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Use only the recommended dose of cholecalciferol and folic acid.
+Do not use Ortho D in larger or smaller amounts or for longer than recommended.

 Ortho D may be only part of a complete program of treatment that also includes dietary changes and taking calcium and vitamin supplements.
 Follow your doctor's instructions very closely.

 Learn about the foods you should eat to make sure you get enough calcium and vitamin D in your diet.
 Your Ortho D dose may need to be adjusted as you make changes to your diet.

 Store at room temperature away from moisture, heat, and light.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.